Frederick Morgan (British Army officer, born 1894): SHAEF

 When Eisenhower was appointed Supreme Allied Commander in January 1944 the COSSAC team was absorbed into SHAEF.
-Eisenhower brought his chief of staff for AFHQ, Major General Walter Bedell Smith, and moved the headquarters to Bushey Park.
+Eisenhower brought his chief of staff for AFHQ, Major General Walter Bedell Smith, and moved the headquarters to Bushy Park.
 Morgan was offered command of XIII Corps in Italy but declined in favour of becoming one of Smith's three deputies.
 His responsibilities covered Intelligence and Operations.
 Morgan coordinated the work of various SHAEF divisions and deputised for Bedell Smith when he was absent.

 Senior Allied officers at SHAEF headquarters in Reims shortly after the German surrender, 1945.
 Present are (left to right): Major General Ivan Susloparov, Lieutenant General Frederick Morgan, Lieutenant General Walter Bedell Smith, Captain Kay Summersby (obscured), Captain Harry C. Butcher, General of the Army Dwight D. Eisenhower, Air Chief Marshal Arthur Tedder.